Meet Cute (TV series)

 Meet Cute is a 2022 Indian Telugu-language anthology drama streaming television series written and directed by debutant Deepthi Ganta for SonyLIV.
 The series stars Sathyaraj, Aakanksha Singh, Adah Sharma, Ashwin Kumar Lakshmikanthan, Ruhani Sharma, Shiva Kandukuri and Sanchitha Poonacha in the lead roles.
-Vijay Bulganin has composed the music and is produced by Nani and Prashanti Tipirneni under 'Wall Poster Cinema' banner.
-The trailer for the series was released on 18 November and series premiered on 25 November 2022 and was very well received by critics and appreciated by audience.
+Vijay Bulganin has composed the music and the series is produced by Nani and Prashanti Tipirneni under 'Wall Poster Cinema' banner.
+The trailer for the series was released on 18 November and the series premiered on 25 November 2022 and was very well received by critics and appreciated by audience.

 Plot

 Charming first encounters lead to new experiences and pleasant discoveries in this heart-warming anthology series.
 Swathi, Saru, Padma, Shalini and Anjana's meet-cutes open them up to whole new perspective on life.